Skip to main content

 Prior to the next LMS contract renewal period, TechLearn initiated another LMS Study.
 Learn more below.

-2023-2025 Study
+2023-2025 LMS Study

 LMS Marketplace Review

 Starting in 2023, Technology & Learning researched the current state of the LMS marketplace.
 This process involved research into the major commercial and open-source solutions and their adoption within higher education.
-The team contacted vendors, set up demonstrations, and sought price comparisons.
+The team contacted vendors, scheduled demonstrations, and sought price comparisons.
 This review process continued into early 2024.
 After careful review, the Canvas LMS was chosen for a future pilot.

 Community Satisfaction Surveys